Experts perplexed over why Sharapova was taking banned heart drug

-The tennis star tested positive for the banned drug meldonium, or Mildronate, in a sample taken on January 26, the day of her Australian Open quarter finals defeat to Serena Williams.
+The tennis star tested positive for the banned drug meldonium, or Mildronate, in a sample taken on Jan.
+26, the day of her Australian Open quarter finals defeat by Serena Williams.

 She said her family doctor had first given her the drug 10 years ago after she frequently became sick, had irregular electrocardiogram results, a magnesium deficiency and a family history of diabetes.

-The 28-year old Russian, a five-time grand slam champion and the highest paid woman in sports, will be provisionally suspended starting March 12, the International Tennis Federation (ITF) said.
+The 28-year-old Russian, a five-time grand slam champion and the highest paid woman in sports, will be provisionally suspended from March 12, the International Tennis Federation (ITF) said.

 For the health conditions Sharapova says she has, however, doctors say the scientific evidence for Mildronate is limited compared with many medicines widely available in Europe and the United States, where Sharapova trains, which have full regulatory backing and years of robust safety and efficacy data.